-Here’s a fun Halloween DIY toy that kids from toddlers to teens are sure to love!
+Here’s a fun, glowing ghost Halloween DIY toy and decoration that kids from toddlers to teens will love!

-Here is a friendly glowing ghost Halloween sensory bottle that doubles as a luminary, lantern, or Halloween decoration.
-This easy DIY sensory bottle makes a great Halloween party favor and a calm-down tool to help calm the spooks on Halloween night.
-And you can also make friendly ghost crafts and decorations to go with it.
+Here is a friendly, glowing ghost Halloween sensory bottle that doubles as a luminary, lantern, or festive, ghostly Halloween decoration.
+This easy DIY sensory bottle is a fun Halloween party favor and an excellent calming tool to help soothe toddlers and preschoolers if they feel frightened on Halloween night.
+You can also create friendly ghost crafts and decorations to complement it!

 Related: Halloween Pumpkin Salt Painting

-Sensory bottles like this DIY Halloween sensory bottle are great for calming an anxious child and for no-mess-safe sensory play.
-This glowing ghost sensory bottle also makes a fantastic Halloween luminary decoration.
+Sensory bottles like this DIY Halloween sensory bottle are great for calming an anxious child and for no-mess, safe sensory play.
+Gather the recommended craft supplies listed below and follow the step-by-step instructions in the next section to create glowing ghost sensory bottles that will soothe and entertain young children on Halloween night.
 For more information about DIY sensory bottles and their uses, check out Calm Down Sensory Bottles 101.

 - Goo Gone